Some entrepreneurs kill themselves by jumping off 100ft buildings, but nobody will tell you about that.

 That doesn’t mean “planning” is stupid, but it’s stupid to prioritize a big, hefty business plan over “just getting started”.

-Getting started, research, among other things are 100X more valuable and crucial than a business plan.
+Getting started, research, among other things is 100X more valuable and crucial than a business plan.

 It’s too easy to use it as an excuse to not get started.